Welcome Address Jón Sigurðsson Day/Iceland Independence Day Manitoba Celebration June 17, 2021

-by Judy Bradley, President, Jon Sigurdsson Chapter IODE and Karen Botting, President, Icelandic Canadian Frón
+by Judy Bradley, President, Jon Sigurdsson Chapter IODE and Signy Thorsteinson, President, Icelandic Canadian Frón

-We begin our celebration by acknowledging that the Jón Sigurðsson statue is located on Treaty 1 land, which consists of original territories of Anishinaabeg, Cree, Oji-Cree, Dakota and Dené peoples and the homeland of the Métis Nation.
+We begin our celebration acknowledging that the Jón Sigurðsson statue is located on Treaty 1 land, which consists of original territories of Anishinaabe, Cree, Oji-Cree, Dakota, and Dene peoples and the homeland of the Métis Nation.

-This year is particularly special as Manitoba celebrates its 150th Anniversary as a province, while the World comes to grips with a pandemic.
-However, we continue to nurture our special bond with Iceland, and honour traditions that keep us connected to our heritage.
-Thus, we are celebrating June 17 through social media.
+This year we continue to struggle with the worldwide pandemic.
+However, we also continue to nurture our special bond with Iceland, and honour traditions that keep us connected to our heritage.
+Thus, we are celebrating June 17th through social media.

 Why is June 17th special?
-In Iceland, it is a national holiday which marks its full independence from Denmark.
-This date was chosen as it was the birthday of Jón Sigurðsson, who led the 19th century struggle for Icelandic self-government.
+It is special in Iceland as it is a national holiday commemorating the day in 1944 when Iceland severed its ties to the Danish crown and established a republic.
+This date was chosen as it is the birthday of Jón Sigurðsson, who was an Icelandic scholar and statesmen who led the 19th century struggle for Icelandic self-government.

-On June 17, 2010, The Jón Sigurðsson Day Act was assented to in the Manitoba Legislature, proclaiming June 17 as Jón Sigurðsson Day in honour of Icelandic settlers in Manitoba.
+On June 17th, 2010, The Jón Sigurðsson Day Act was passed by the Manitoba Legislature and given Royal Assent, proclaiming June 17th as Jón Sigurðsson Day in honour of the Icelandic settlers in Manitoba.

-Thanks to everyone who has brought greetings today and to our guest speaker, PJ Buchan, Head, Department of Icelandic Language and Literature, University of Manitoba.
-We also would like to acknowledge the contribution of Susan Hjalmarson who put our “virtual” program together.
+Thank you to all who brought greetings today.
+We would also like to thank Peter John Buchan, head of the Department of Icelandic Language and Literature, University of Manitoba.
+And, thank you to Susan Hjalmarson who put our virtual program together.

 Greetings from The Honourable Janice Filmon